Skip to main content

 Week 1:

-• Studio Orientation
+• Studio orientation and introductions

-• Throwing a cylinder demonstration
+• Centering, opening, raising, and cylinder demonstration

 Week 2: